Promoting Black Hair Growth Through Proper Care: Step by Step Guide

 #2.
 Cutting Makes your Hair Grow Faster - Myth!

 Now this one is a bit tricky because you should cut your hair regularly.
+And, there is a relationship between when you cut your hair and growth.
 However, cutting the tips of your hair does not automatically mean that you will be growing hair at a faster rate.
 By getting a regular trim, you are cutting off any damaged hair.
 This will help improve the overall appearance of your hair and make it look much healthier.

 But, this doesn't necessarily mean that now it will grow faster.
 If it did, we would all get haircuts every month!

 #3.
 Excessive Brushing Helps with Hair Growth - Myth!

 Have you ever heard that if you brush your hair 100 times a day, it will grow?
 It's fiction.
 Or that brushing your scalp can stimulate blood flow, which can help with hair growth?
 This is also false.
 100 times is excessive.

 By brushing way too much you can end up with frizzy hair and a lot more breakage.
 Try to brush only on wash day when your hair is wet.

 #5.
 Black Hair Cannot Grow Long - Myth!

 This is just completely wrong!
 You've undoubtedly seen countless men and women alike with long hair.
 What do they have that you don't?
 Chances are, a well-optimized black hair regiment for growth!
 By having a proper African American hair care routine, you can transform the state of your hair once and for all.

 Final Thoughts on the Ideal Black Hair Regimen for Growth